pecra/vhs-rental/README.md

 After returning VHS, first user on the waiting list should be notified (currently implemented to send notification in the log file)

+Only VHS and waitlist entries can be deleted, deleting VHS deletes its reviews and waitlist and is possible only if there isn't an active rental.

 ## **API endpoints**